zacholas/overwolf-react-redux-boilerplate/README.md

 Based on the Overwolf PUBG Dev samples from https://github.com/overwolf/pubg-dev-challenge-samples

 Note: this repo probably won't be updated much, and is mostly meant to illustrate to you how React & Redux work together with Overwolf, rather than necessarily being a proper boilerplate that you might build your project on top of.
+(But you certainly can if you want -- as of March 7, 2019, it contains 100% of the boilerplate code from the above-linked overwolf sample app)

 ## Notes & How To Use
 I won't go into too much detail here because you're still going to inevitably have to spend a lot of time learning how the overwolf app renders your React app before things start to make sense.